heavybullets8/heavy-ops/kubernetes/apps/game/minecraft/README.md

 ### Removing an Addon

 1. Delete the pack folder from the server
-2. Remove entries from all configuration JSON files
+2. Remove entries from world_resource_packs.json and world_behavior_packs.json
 3. Update this README to remove the addon from the lists
 4. Restart the server